jlin27/AnkrDemo/README.md

 This app creates a simple, non-ERC20 token (based off of the [Solidity example](https://docs.soliditylang.org/en/v0.8.6/introduction-to-smart-contracts.html#subcurrency-example)).
 The contract allows only its creator to create new tokens; however, anyone can send tokens to each other.
 Anyone can also read the token balance from a given address.

-Below is a screenshot of the CLI-based UI from which users can choose from one of three tasks - Mint A Token, Get Token Balance, Send Tokens - all using Ethereum addresses.
+Below is a screenshot of the CLI-based UI from which users can choose from one of three tasks - Mint Tokens, Get Token Balance, Send Tokens - all using Ethereum addresses.

 <img src="https://drive.google.com/uc?export=view&id=1Hpo01h5jMXIVUUcZQmjGgYku-JQ7FbYO" alt="CLI screenshot" width="500"/>